carlosp420/nymphalidae_diversification/MS_revised.md

 net diversification rate for Nymphalidae was estimated as ``r = 0.092`` lineages per Million of years and the AICc score for the best fit model was ``5090.5`` (Table 1).
-MEDUSA also estimated that the basic constant birth--death model was not a better explanation for our data (AICc ``= 5449.3``).
+MEDUSA also estimated that the basic constant birth-death model was not a better explanation for our data (AICc ``= 5449.3``).

 Some of the 18 changes in diversification correspond to rate